aimalamir/Metro-App/README.md

 If the user selects the option for the lowest fare, then the application will display the routes which have the lowest fares without keeping distance in mind.

-I have priority queues, linked list, graphs and Djisktra's algorithm in this project.
+I have used priority queues, linked list, graphs and Djisktra's algorithm in this project.